Categories

 Tonton ng Sto Niño de Romblon: Opening the Biniray Festival in Romblon

-The idyll coastal poblacion in Romblon Island, Romblon becomes festive beginning the 2nd Friday of January as revelers flock at the 400-year old St Joseph Cathedral.
+The idyll coastal poblacion in Romblon Island, Romblon becomes festive beginning the 2nd Friday of January as revelers flock at the 400-year-old St Joseph Cathedral.
 Devotees gather in front of the church to observe the spiritual practice of the Tonton ng Sto Niño de Romblon.
 The Tonton, a Romblomanon word meaning to lower the image of the Sto Niño down the pedestal.
-This practice usher’s the official opening of Biniray Festival which last for a week.
+This practice ushers the official opening of Biniray Festival which lasts for a week.